dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/12/27
+It should be possible to construct classes without significant side effects.
+Otherwise, object graph wiring is coupled with its initialisation.
+And if you try making initialisation lazy with higher-order functions, they will propagate implementation dependencies.

 #### 2024/12/26
 Since there was a bit of noise about <https://minds.md/zakirullin/cognitive> recently...
 I really like the call for "something fundamental, something that can't be wrong" and cognitive load is a great choice.
 Except that without properly designed repeatable studies, "cognitive load" is just a new buzzword.